BlueBrain/Deflect/doc/StereoStreaming.md

 client's finish is synchronized by the server.

 On the server side, no changes to the Server API (except some cleanups).
-Each Frame dispatched now contains the View information.
-A frame is considered complete when all connected clients did send a finish.
+Each Segment dispatched now with a Frame contains the View information.
+A frame is considered complete when all connected clients have send a finish.

 ## Protocol